shopsys/monorepo-tools/docs/introduction/how-to-set-up-domains-and-locales.md

 This means that for example product list in administration tries to display translations of product names in `en` locale.
 If you want to switch it to the another locale, set a parameter `shopsys.admin_locale` in your `parameters.yml` configuration to desired locale.
 However, the selected locale has to be one of registered domains locale.

+You can change administration translations by adding messages into your `src/Shopsys/ShopBundle/Resources/translations/messages.xx.po`.

 ### 4. Change the url address for an existing domain